The Lord Shuttleworth KG KCVO

 Location: Lancashire | UK

-Lord Shuttleworth is Her Majesty’s Lord-Lieutenant of Lancashire.
+Lord Shuttleworth was Her Majesty’s former Lord-Lieutenant of Lancashire.

 He was appointed to this voluntary post as Her Majesty’s representative in the county in 1997.
 He was chairman of the Association of Lord-Lieutenants from 2008-2018.